zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

    uid=210(IZUSVR) gid=202(IZUADMIN) groups=205(IZUSECAD)
     ```

-- _users:stcGroup_ is the user group that the ZWESIS01 started task will be run under.
+- _users:stcGroup_ is the user group that the ZWESIS01 and ZWESAUX started tasks will be run under.
 Enter the same values as the user group that is running ZOWESVR, so choose IZUADMIN.

 After you edit the `zowe-install-apf-server.yaml` file with values, add a PPT entry before you run `zowe-install-apf-server.sh`.